 My correspondent asked for examples.
-Between this and the next post, it should be possible to gain a reasonable idea of how Dutch roundabouts work, though obviously not as good an impression as would be gained from coming here to take a look.
+Between the explanation in this blog post and my next blog post also written for this planner (showing all the roundabouts in Assen), it should be possible to gain a reasonable idea of how Dutch roundabouts work, though obviously not as good an impression as would be gained from coming here to take a look.

-In practice, the difference for a cyclist between Dutch roundabouts and British roundabouts is not just the geometry.
-Specific cycling infrastructure is a part of roundabout design.
+In reality, the difference in experience for a cyclist using a Dutch roundabout and a British roundabout is not just the geometry.
+Specific cycling infrastructure is an integral part of roundabout design and that is what makes cycling so much safer and more pleasant on Dutch roundabouts.
 It's really not the same at all to take the geometry of Dutch roundabouts without also including the cycle facilities which go with them.

 Even where there are no cycle-paths on adjoining roads, there is still an advantage to having them around a roundabout.
 There is a big safety advantage as well as a potential improvement in convenience to well designed junctions, including around roundabouts.